College of Nursing and Health Professions

 Non-native speakers of English must provide an official report confirming a TOEFL score of 197 (paper test) or 71 (Internet based), or APIEL score of 3, or IELTS score of 6, or Cambridge English (Advanced) Minimum grade of C, or ELS Completion Level 112.

-Students who have earned an associate degree in nursing from an accredited nursing program and are licensed as a Registered Nursing in the US, may receive 36 credits for previous nursing coursework.
+Students who have earned an associate degree in nursing from an accredited nursing program and are licensed as a Registered Nursing in the US, will receive 36 credits for previous nursing coursework (see attached nursing block credit).
 Students must complete 18 credits of specified non-nursing support courses which directly support nursing practice and 30 credits of BSN level nursing courses.
 Total program requirement = 120 credits.